ndilhara/ndilhara/README.md

 # Hi there, I'm Nadun Dilhara 👋

+Final Year Undergraduate and
+a young passionate individual who is enthusiastic about machine learning and AI, programming, cutting edge technologies, discovering new ideas, and field skills.
+In continuous thirst for opportunities to develop and enhance professional and soft skills.

+##

 <!--
 **ndilhara/ndilhara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.